oktupol/DocumentArchiver/README.md

 - First of all, I have digital backups of all important documents.
 - I never have to take a document out of a folder again if someone wants a digital copy of it, which decreases wear and tear on the documents.
 If I need to find a scan of a physical document, I can do it in a matter of seconds with `find . -name [serial number].docid`.
+- Inside the PDF files I can search for terms using the PDF reader's regular search capabilities.
 - I can use `grep` to search for documents containing certain terms, thanks to the transscripts created by `tesseract`.
-- If I need a physical copy, I just need to look at its serial number.
+- If I need a physical copy, I just need to look at the digital copy's serial number.
 Then take out the folder whose serial number range on its back contains this serial number, and look for the document much like looking for a page in a book.

 ## Requirements